...

 When you come in for your complimentary consultation, we can verify if your insurance covers the cost of your procedure.
 If you would like to make sure, please contact your provider to see what amount of costs will be covered.

 At Orthodontics LA, our orthodontists will create a custom treatment plan, so you can achieve the beautiful results you want.
-We have orthodontic offices in Encino and Glendale, so stop by for a complimentary consultation today!
+We have orthodontic offices in Encino and Glendale, so stop by for a free consultation today!

 Early Treatment

-traditional metal bracesBraces for Kids
+Braces for Kids

 Early treatment is when a younger patient, typically a child around 6 – 8, receives an orthodontic screening to check how their teeth and bones are developing.
 Orthodontists like to see patients in this age range because at this point, enough permanent teeth have grown in to determine whether or not a child will need orthodontic work.
 If the orthodontist sees there is an abnormal or misaligned structure in the mouth, preventative measures can be taken to correct it.

 Interceptive orthodontic work ensures the teeth and jaw develop properly as the child grows and permanent teeth come in.
 Though it is not a necessary procedure for every child, our orthodontists can tell you if your child needs early treatment if your family dentist recommends a screening.
-It is important to evaluate developing teeth because from that point, orthodontists can monitor a child’s growth.
+It is important to evaluate developing teeth because, from that point, orthodontists can monitor a child’s growth.

 Candidates for early orthodontic treatment are children who exhibit: